 Exceptions in μ C++ are propagated differently from C++.
-In C++, the throw statement initializes a temporary object, the type of which is determined from the static type of the operand, and propagates the temporary object.
-In μ C++, the Throw and Resume statements throw an exception that is the type of the object referenced by the operand.
+In C++, the throw statement creates a copy of the static type of the exception, and propagates the copy.
+In μ C++, the Throw and Resume statements create a copy of dynamic type of the exception, and propagates the copy.
 For example: